Chickasaw Nation: Economy

 The Chickasaw Nation is also contributing heavily to the tourism industry in Oklahoma.
 In 2010, the Chickasaw Cultural Center opened, attracting more than 200,000 visitors from around the world as well as providing hundreds of employment opportunities to local residents.
 In this year alone, the Chickasaw Nation also opened a Welcome Center, Artesian Hotel, Chickasaw Travel Shop, Chickasaw Conference Center and Retreat, Bedré Fine Chocolate Factory, and the Salt Creek Casino.

 In 2002, the Chickasaw Nation purchased Bank2 with headquarters in Oklahoma City.
 It was renamed 'Chickasaw Community Bank' in January 2020.
 It started with $7.5 million in assets and has grown to $135 million in assets today.
 The Chickasaw Nation also operates many historical sites and museums, including the Chickasaw Nation Capitols and Kullihoma Grounds, as well as a number of casinos.
 Their casinos include Ada Gaming Center, Artesian Casino, Black Gold Casino, Border Casino, Chisholm Trail Casino, Gold Mountain Casino, Goldsby Gaming Center, Jet Stream Casino, Madill Gaming Center, Newcastle Casino, Newcastle Travel Gaming, RiverStar Casino, Riverwind Casino, Treasure Valley Casino, Texoma Casino, SaltCreek Casino, Washita Casino, and WinStar World Casino.
 They also own Lone Star Park in Grand Prairie, Texas, and Remington Park Casino in Oklahoma City.
 The estimated annual tribal economic impact in the region from all sources is more than $3.18 billion.

+From 2023 to 2025, Chickasaw nation was looking to build a casino hotel in New York City.
+They proposed building The Coney which would have been built in Coney Island, located in Brooklyn.
+The proposed development faced significant opposition with the community advisory committee affirming their intents to reject the proposed casino hotel development.